 So, your goal of maintaining a completely environmentally friendly hot tub without using chemicals may not be met.
 They do reduce the ammount of chemicals used significantly but can’t be truly chemical free.
 See my guide on how to convert your hot tub to a saltwater system for more details.

 Ozone is an excellent oxidizer, as well as a sanitizer that helps to break down the organic contaminants in your hot tub and also eliminates most of the bacteria present in the water.

-Ozone is produced by an ozonator when electricity discharge passes through the air or when UV light is shined in the air.
+Ozone is produced by an ozonator when electricity discharge passes through the air or when UV light is shone in the air.

 The process produces some stable oxygen, which then reacts with the electric discharge or UV light and produces ozone, which is less stable than oxygen.
 The ozone-enriched air is then passed into the hot tub and helps to oxidize the bacteria, as well as other contaminants, thus sanitizing the water.

-UV-type ozonators are most commonly used for hot tubs at homes.
+UV-type ozonators are most commonly used for hot tubs in homes.

 However, ozone disperses very quickly and there is no way to keep a reserve of the ozone.
 Also, there is no way to measure the amount of ozone produced.

 Ozone may not be effective against some types of bacteria and pathogens and you may still require to use some chlorine or bromine, although in very small quantities.